 COM, CY, FR and BE scrutiny reservation.
 RO reservation.
 ES thought it convenient to clarify in a recital that these safeguards must have the same extent as the ones provided by other instruments.
 We must take into account that, unlike the rest of the instruments, codes of conduct and certifications do not have a contractual (therefore, bilateral) nature.
+ES emphasized that codes of conduct should include guarantees for both the sender of the data and the recipient thereof.
+Further it stated that in such cases is not required a prior authorization.

 NL proposed adding a point on 'mutually binding obligations of professional secrecy or existing sectoral legislation which offers special protection to the interests of data subject between the controller or processor and the recipient of the data in the third country, territory or processing sector thereof or international organisation'.
+FR agrees to this point provided that article 39 is modified in order to allow for controllers or processors in third countries to apply for certification in cases of international transfers of data.
+Art.
+39 should in particular allow for a European-wide certification scheme in such cases and should list the European principles to which the controllers or processors in third countries should comply with, and the appropriate safeguards that they should implement to obtain such certification.
+A list of certified controllers or processors should be published and regularly updated under the responsibility of EDPB.

-PL scrutiny reservation.
+PL and BE scrutiny reservation.
 SI thought that it should be clarified in a recital whether this refers to an MOU and is applicable only to public controllers.
+NL and CZ request clarification of "administrative arrangements.

 5b.
-Authorisations by a Member State or supervisory authority on the basis of Article 26(2) of Directive 95/46/EC shall remain valid until amended, replaced or repealed by that supervisory authority.
-Decisions adopted by the Commission on the basis of Article 26(4) of Directive 95/46/EC shall remain in force until amended, replaced or repealed by the Commission in accordance with the examination procedure referred to in Article 87(2).
+Authorisations by a Member State or supervisory authority on the basis of Article 26(2) of Directive 95/46/EC shall remain valid until amended, replaced or repealed by that supervisory authority63.
+Decisions adopted by the Commission on the basis of Article 26(4) of Directive 95/46/EC shall remain in force until amended, replaced or repealed by the Commission64 in accordance with the examination procedure referred to in Article 87(2)65.

-Article 43 Binding corporate rules
+Article 43 Binding corporate rules66

-- 1. The competent supervisory authority shall approve binding corporate rules in accordance with the consistency mechanism set out in Article 57 provided that they: - (a) are legally binding and apply to, and are enforced by, every member concerned of the group of undertakings or group of enterprises engaged in a joint economic activity 58;
+1. The competent supervisory authority shall approve binding corporate rules in accordance with the consistency mechanism set out in Article 57 provided that they:

 Moved from paragraph 8.
-CZ and AT thought an absolute time period should be set.
+AT thought an absolute time period should be set.
 NL, PT and SI thought this paragraph 8 was superfluous or at least unclear.
 Also SK and RO thought that, if maintained, it should be moved to the end of the Regulation.

-DE and ES had suggested to request the Board for an opinion.
+DE and ES have suggested to request the Board for an opinion.
 COM has pointed out that there can be no additional step in the Comitology procedure, in order to be in line with the Treaties and Regulation 182/2011.